radian-software/curlinate/README.md

 ## Usage

 First, obtain the TLS ClientHello packet whose fingerprint you would like to forge.
+(Not the whole network packet - just the TLS layer.)
 The most straightforward way to do this is to monitor your network traffic with Wireshark and identify the appropriate packet by IP address.
 If you are reverse engineering a mobile application then one option is to use [Wireguard](https://www.wireguard.com/) to force device traffic to be forwarded through your laptop acting as a router.
 In any case, copy the raw ClientHello packet contents and convert the binary to base64 format.
 This is the input to Curlinate which tells it the fingerprint you wish to spoof.
 Note that Curlinate will not send the exact same ClientHello; instead, it will use [utls](https://github.com/refraction-networking/utls) to synthesize a new packet appropriate to the connection your application is making, but with the same fingerprint.